The Knowing Garden FAQs

 - The learner-centered environment supports freedom for children to practice and test out their new skills.

 - Social-emotional development is understood and celebrated.
-There is space for mistakes, feelings are practiced, and resolving conflict is supported.
+There is space for mistakes, feelings, and resolving conflict.

 - We believe outdoor play in nature makes people whole and teaches us to protect the earth.
-Extended outdoor play happens often.
+We meet 100%, outdoors.

 - We support a non-judgmental approach that allows people to experience life for him/herself/themselves, with guidance, not control.
 This supports developing an authentic sense of self and an acceptance of others’ differences.